ScopeFoundry/scopefoundry.github.io/content/en/docs/10_tutorials/3_measurement/_index.md

         s.New("save_h5", bool, initial=True)
 ```

 To define 3 parameters that will be used during the measurement.
-When a measurement is started, a new thread is launched, within which eventually the run() function is called, let's override it to

-1. Sample values from the "number_gen" hardware component
+When a measurement is started, a new thread is launched, within which eventually the `run()` function is called, let's override it to

-2. Save it to a h5 file (if user desires)
+1. sample values from the "number_gen" hardware component

 ```python
     def run(self):